karmi/retire/README.markdown

 filtering them for ones tagged “ruby”, and also retrieving some [_facets_](http://www.elasticsearch.org/guide/reference/api/search/facets/) from the database:

-    s = Slingshot.search 'articles' do
+    s = Tire.search 'articles' do
       query do
         string 'title:T*'
       end